hlandau/acmetool/README.md

 - Contains an ACME client library which can be used independently.

+## TODO

+- Currently authorizations must be completed using port 80 or 443, which is not very useful if you're already running a webserver.
+Possible solutions: Add some way to route /.well-known/acme-challenge requests to a special HTTP server running on a port other than 80, which can be enabled with unremarkable web server configuration directives; add a webroot mode.

 ## Licence

     © 2015 Hugo Landau <hlandau@devever.net>    MIT License